lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 RSpec and Kintama
 ------

 I started this exploration because I wanted to understand the relationship between {l kintama,the software I have accidentally produced} and what's already available.
-I already had strong suspicions that any block-based testing implementation would converge on a few common implementation decisions, and while I have now identified a few interesting (to me) ways in which Rspec and Kintama diverge, the essential approach is the same.
+I already had strong suspicions that any block-based testing implementation would converge on a few common implementation decisions, and while I have now identified a few interesting (to me) ways in which RSpec and Kintama diverge, the essential approach is the same.

-In the final article in this tryptich (coming soon, I hope), I'll walk through Kintama and point those out.
+In the final article in this triptych (coming soon, I hope), I'll walk through Kintama and point those out.

 [MiniTest]: http://github.com/seattlerb/minitest